Gary Hill (basketball): College career

 Hill played in the East-West NCAA all-American game in Lexington, Kentucky, and scored a game-high 18 points.
 He was also an alternate on the Pan American team.

 Along with his coach Abe Lemons, Hill was part of the inaugural class of the OCU athletic hall of fame in 1979.
 Other members of that class were Bud Koper, Farrell Craig, Paul Hansen, Hub Reed and Arnold Short.
-Hill played for OCU from 1959–63.
+Hill played for OCU from 1959 to 1963.

 Professional career

 The San Francisco Warriors selected Hill as the 3rd pick in the second round of the 1963 NBA draft, 11th overall, and the 2nd pick by the Warriors behind Basketball Hall of Famer Nate Thurmond.

 Hill was on the 1963–64 San Francisco Warriors team who finished first in the NBA Western Division and featured Wilt Chamberlain, Al Attles, and Nate Thurmond.
 Hill spent two years playing in the NBA for the Warriors and the Baltimore Bullets.